InstituteOfAnalyticsUSA/Python-and-Pandas-for-Data-Science-Productivity/README.md

 So here is an attempt.

-I will be posting every day a concept, clarifications, or notes on Python and Pandas until it covers the following foundations and all things about Pandas.
+I will be posting every day a concept, clarifications, or notes on Python and Pandas until it covers the all essential foundations and Pandas.

 The Python foundations are: